ktonon/two-medium-model/README.md

 compression far beyond the ambient level.
 What looks like a soft interior when averaged hides countless microregions where the LCM is stressed to its limits.
-It is in these transient events that the model's distinctive physics---LCM-wave collapse, pair creation, proton formation---can occur at meaningful rates.
+It is in these transient events that the model's distinctive physics—LCM-wave collapse, pair creation, proton formation—can occur at meaningful rates.

 ### A confined, liquid plasma capable of self-organizing structures

 At depth, the Earth's material is not a gaseous plasma but a dense, viscous, electrically conducting liquid.
-In such a medium, currents do not wander diffusely---they self-organize.
+In such a medium, currents do not wander diffusely—they self-organize.
 Magnetic fields draw current channels inward, forming pinched filaments embedded within the surrounding liquid.
-These z-pinch--like structures behave as LCM compression hotspots: narrow, persistent sites where matter is denser, currents are stronger, and the LCM is driven into non-linear regimes.
+These z-pinch–like structures behave as LCM compression hotspots: narrow, persistent sites where matter is denser, currents are stronger, and the LCM is driven into non-linear regimes.